-- Demonstrates a grasp of the broad contours of the theoretical, philosophical, and practical expressions of community organizing. - Evidences basis knowledge of the history of organizing in the United States. - Develops organizational competencies needed to organize people and money for power, action, and justice. - Recognizes the differences and similarities between community development and community organizing. - Articulates a theology of organizing.
+- Demonstrates a grasp of the broad contours of the theoretical, philosophical, and practical expressions of community organizing. - Demonstrates a grasp of the history of organizing in the United States. - Demonstrates a grasp of the organizational competencies needed to organize people and money for power, action, and justice. - Demonstrates a grasp of the differences/similarities between community development and community organizing.